 The idea of choosing a major or a career path can often be overwhelming especially for Truman students who like to explore everything that interests them.
 To make the task less daunting, the career and major decision-making processes can be broken down into five easy steps:

-The Career Center offers two self-assessments to help students identify their values, interests, abilities, and personality preferences.
+The Career Center offers three self-assessments to help students identify their values, interests, abilities, and personality preferences.
 Career assessments can help you determine occupations that may be potential “fits”; ideas you can use when trying to decide career options or choosing a college major.
 These assessments should be used as guides to help understand who you are and what type of majors and careers might be right for you.

 Myers-Briggs Type Indicator (MBTI)*

 The Myers-Briggs Type Indicator is an assessment based on your personality.
 It measures your preferences about how you perceive the world and make decisions.
 Based on the results of the assessment, you will be given a type, which is a combination of four traits that describe your personality.

 Strong Interest Inventory (SII)*

 The Strong Interest Inventory is an assessment based on your interests.
 This assessment will show you how interested you may be in six broad categories of careers.
 Based on the results, you will be shown areas in which you may excel as well as a list of ten careers that you indicated a strong interest.

-*There is a $20 fee per test.
+*There is a $25 fee per assessment.
 Please schedule an intake appointment at #HireTruman with one of our Career Coaches to determine if you need to take the assessments.
 Following the assessments, you will schedule an interpretation session to get your results.

 There are many free assessments online and in the Career Center.
 To explore these options, stop in the Career Center.